-This is personal preference, but I like being able to keep both hands on the bars so voice prompts work well.
+This is personal preference.
+I like being able to keep both hands on the bars so voice prompts work well.

 - Multiple Connections

-If this is something you are interested in, check the device you’re looking at is able to do it, as this feature isn’t a given.
-Being able to network as a large group is amazing, but all systems have limits so make sure your device is compatible with your friends before purchasing.
+If this is something you are interested in.
+Check the device you’re looking at is able to do it, as this feature isn’t a given.
+Being able to network with a large group is amazing.
+But all systems have limits so make sure your device is compatible with your friends before purchasing.

 - Music Sharing

-Pretty much all systems allow you to access your music these days, but a great added extra if you ride with a group is music sharing.
+Pretty much all systems allow you to access your music these days.
+A great added extra if you ride with a group is music sharing.
 Meaning you can share your music with buddies while on the road, which some people might like the sound of!